HidekiKawahara/CAPRICEP/README.md

 The following files sound pervcptually indistinguishable (at least for me).

 Please refer to Fig.5 of the reference.
+Please download and check.

  ### The worst SNR (-1dB) file filtered by CAPRICEP